JiwoonKim/CS50-NOTES/README.md

 ## Pset5: speller
 > Solved speller in C language in July, 2018.

-- speller: a program that spell-checks a file.
+- speller:  a program that spell-checks a file after loading a dictionary of words from disk into memory.

-  > first program in C, getting to know how to compile(using the make utility configured by CS50) and execute a .c file.
+  > learned how to create a functions for a header file (c file -> h file), how to use pointers

+  > Also learned how to implement data structures, specifically a trie for a dictionary of words.